Restrictions on payday loans will hurt low-income borrowers in Golden Valley

 Payday loans fulfill a need for many people, especially consumers who don’t have access to traditional loans or who have no or low credit scores.18 In 2017, estimates show that among U.S. households, 6.5 percent (8.4 million) were unbanked; and 18.7 percent (24.2 million) were underbanked—that is, they had a bank account but used alternative financial services, such as payday loans.19 With bad credit (no or low credit scores), these consumers are often unable to get traditional loans, so they turn to alternative lenders.

-So, contrary to helping individuals, restrictions on payday loans actually end up hurting low-income individuals by denying them cash when they need it the most.
+Restrictions on payday loans, therefore, hurt low-income individuals by denying them cash when they need it most.

-In fact, an NBER working paper found that long-term borrowers can accurately predict when they would need to borrow, which helps them pay off loans early thereby reducing the total cost of borrowing.
-For those borrowers, policies that limit choice and access to such loans such as caps on loan sizes and loan bans actually reduce consumer welfare –– that is the benefit/satisfaction that borrowers get from accessing such loans.
+In fact, an NBER working paper found that long-term borrowers can accurately predict when they need to borrow.
+This helps them pay off loans early, thereby reducing the total cost of borrowing.
+For those borrowers, policies that limit choice and access to such loans reduce welfare.

-Additionally, a 2011 research paper also found that “restrictions could deny some consumers access to credit, limit their ability to maintain formal credit standing, or force them to seek more costly credit alternatives.”
+These findings are supported by a previous 2011 research paper, which also found that “restrictions could deny some consumers access to credit, limit their ability to maintain formal credit standing, or force them to seek more costly credit alternatives.